SaierLaboratory/TCDBtools/manuals/getOrthologs.md

     -e  maximum e-value, default 1e-06

-    -h  display this help message

-    -a  include aligned sequences in comparison results [T/F], default F. (not available in lastal)
+    -a  include aligned sequences in comparison results [T/F], default F (not available in lastal).

     -r  find RBH [T|F], default 'T', if 'F' the program will only run the blastp|diamond|lastal|mmseqs comparisons